 The internal organization of a body paragraph is quite similar to the organization of an essay or argument paper.
 Like the paper itself, individual paragraphs often move from general to specific information.
 A paragraph will often begin with a topic sentence that provides the reader with a sense of the main idea or point the paragraph will cover.
 The supporting sentences then provide evidence to substantiate that topic sentence.
-The paragraph may then conclude with a "clincher" sentence that explains the significance of the main point and connects the ideas in the paragraph to the next body paragraph.
+In addition to these supporting sentences, most persuasive and argumentative writing will include analysis sentences that connect the paragraph's central argument to the supporting evidence.
+Analysis sentences often tell the reader why each piece of evidence is relevant and how it supports the paragraph's main idea.
+These types of sentences are especially important in persuasive writing because they help to explain the rationale behind the claims the paragraph makes.
+Once the paragraph presents the supporting evidence and the analysis of that evidence, it may conclude with a "clincher" sentence.
+The clincher sentence may summarize the paragraph's main idea (though not in the same words as the topic sentence) and then transitions to the topic discussed in the next paragraph.

-Below are the three main components of body paragraphs.
+Below are the four main components of body paragraphs.

-- 1. Topic sentence: Presents the central claim the paragraph will address (think of this as the "thesis" of the paragraph).
-The topic sentence will likely include a transition back to the ideas presented in the previous paragraph. - 2.
-Supporting evidence: Presents specific evidence to demonstrate the claim presented in the topic sentence. - 3.
+1. Topic sentence: Presents the central claim the paragraph will address (think of this as the "thesis" of the paragraph).
+The topic sentence will likely include a transition back to the ideas presented in the previous paragraph.

+- 2. Supporting evidence: Presents specific evidence to demonstrate the claim presented in the topic sentence. - 3.
+Analysis of the evidence: Explains how the supporting evidence applies to the topic of the paragraph. - 4.
 Clincher/transition sentence: Reinforces the paragraph's main idea, explains its significance, and/or connects the main idea to the next body paragraph.